Belal0066/STM_Training_System_Programming_Linux/task_4/README.md

 # LQ_shell_optm

-This is a basic shell implementation in C designed to execute both internal and external commands.
+This is a basic shell implementation in C with memory optmimization designed to execute both internal and external commands.
 It supports several built-in commands and can handle executing external programs.

 ## Internal Commands